maniadav/start/docs/backend/email_service.md

 1. Go to **APIs & Services → OAuth consent screen**.
 2. Choose **External**.
 3. Fill App name, user support email, developer contact email.
 Save.
-4. Important: under **Test users** add the Gmail address you will use to authorize and send from.
+4. Important: under Audience > **Test users** add the Gmail address you will use to authorize and send from.
 Save.

 Why this matters
 If your app is in Testing mode and your Gmail is not added as a Test User you will get a 403 access_denied error.
 See troubleshooting below.